 Park rangers enforce a number of federal regulations in the park, including the Code of Federal Regulations, Title 36 (36 CFR), and the United States Code, Titles 16, 18 and 21.
 Within 36 CFR, park superintendents are granted the right to make park-specific regulations to maintain public health and safety, protect environmental or scenic values, protect natural and cultural resources, aid in scientific research, provide for equitable use of facilities, and avoid conflict among visitor use activities.
 These park-specific regulations are found in the Superintendent's Compendium.
 Included below is a partial list of park regulations.

 Accidents must be reported to park rangers if property damage or personal injury are involved.
-Alcohol Use/Possession

 All motorized vehicles are prohibited on park trails.
 However, street legal all-terrain vehicles are permitted on park roads.
-Camping

 Camping is permitted only in designated campsites at the Twin Peaks and Alamo Canyon Campgrounds.

+Contained charcoal fires are only allowed in above ground grills in the campgrounds and in designated picnic areas.
 Collecting firewood is not permitted anywhere in the park.

 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit our state’s website. http://www.azleg.state.az.us